Most start-ups use Excel as their main management tool.

 But also in terms of handling and analyzing large quantities of data.

-• Lack of centralization and collaboration: Excel is not designed to facilitate data centralization and collaboration.
+What’s more, spreadsheets can become inefficient, error-prone and difficult to maintain. - Lack of centralization and collaboration: Excel is not designed to facilitate data centralization and collaboration.

 Indeed, it’s difficult to share pricing information effectively between stakeholders.